 When people tell me they can’t afford to travel, I tell them I’m probably doing it on their disposable income alone.
 I have a very unique way of traveling because I am a full-time housesitter and travel blogger.
 I don’t have any of the traditional living expenses most people have.
 Instead, I am voluntary homeless.
 I can also live frugally if I have to, since I'm only one person (although I don't because I love to eat and drink Bourdain-style).
 You only live once!

 let's dig in

 Secondly, I write this very darn blog you are reading now so that I can pay for travel and food, and also barter for goods and services by exchanging my personal resource, my time and work, for advertising and promotion.

 Zilch!
 Zero!
 Nada!
 Because housesitting.
 Sometimes there are gaps between the sits where I like to explore different areas or check out new cities.
 During the gaps, I'll usually do one of 3 things.
-I'll either stay at the housesit a few more days, or stay in a hotel in exchange for a review, or book a hotel with booking.com with credit I earn for referrals, or book a private airbnb with credits I earn by giving people $40 off for singing up!
-And throughout the year I actually got to stay in a couple surprisingly nice hotels due to flight rescheduling, but those were all on the airlines' dime, of course.
+I'll either stay in a hotel in exchange for a review, or book a hotel with booking.com with credit I earn for referrals, or book a private airbnb with credits I earn by giving people $40 off for singing up!
+And I almost always get to stay in a some surprisingly nice hotels due to flight rescheduling, all on the airlines' dime!

 Easily my biggest expense.
 Everything from coffee to groceries to dining out to beers.
 I love to eat and drink and this makes me super happy so I spend most of my money eating.
 I love trying local foods, street food, new cuisines, different restaurants and sampling local produce.
 And, stimulating the local economy and supporting vegan establishments wherever I go, of course!